patrikja/reading/PhDexaminer/readme.md

 # PhD examination

-This is just a reading log of theses by PhD students for whom I'm either examiner or in the grading committee.
+This is just a reading log of theses by PhD students for whom I'm either supervisor, examiner or in the grading committee.

 # Ongoing PhD studies